Implants Vs Dentures

 By comparison, a single implant can cost several thousand dollars, while full implants can cost fifteen thousand dollars or more.

 Despite their low cost, dentures are not for everyone.
 If they do not meet your needs, consider implants.
-If the price is a concern, dental insurance might cover some costs, and financing and payment plans may be available.
+If the price of dental implants is a concern, dental insurance might cover some costs, and financing and payment plans may be available.
 Don’t give up without exploring all possibilities.